bizzguy/article-kotlin-synthetics/README.md

 ### Kotlin Code

-Simple reference the element with the same name as in the layout.
-And there is no need to create an instance property.
+Just reference the element with the same name as in the layout.
+There is no need to create an instance property.

 ```kotlin
 myTextView.text = "Hello World"